open-telemetry/opentelemetry-java-examples/resource-detection-gcp/README.md

 An example application that shows what resource attributes will be detected by the [GCP Resource Detector](https://github.com/open-telemetry/opentelemetry-java-contrib/tree/main/gcp-resources) and how the [Autoconfigure Resource Provider SPI](https://opentelemetry.io/docs/languages/java/configuration/#spi-service-provider-interface) automatically *attaches* the detected resource attributes to the generated telemetry.

-*For users looking to use the GCP Resource Detector with OpenTelemetry Java Agent for automatic instrumentation, refer to the instructions [here](https://opentelemetry.io/docs/languages/java/automatic/configuration/#enable-resource-providers-that-are-disabled-by-default).*
+*For users looking to use the GCP Resource Detector with OpenTelemetry Java Agent for automatic instrumentation, refer to the [instructions for enabling resource providers that are disabled by default](https://opentelemetry.io/docs/languages/java/automatic/configuration/#enable-resource-providers-that-are-disabled-by-default).*

 ## Prerequisites